 Venue City

-The Property Name denotes the both the JCR property name where this value will be stored as well as the key in the JSON file .
+The Property Name denotes the both the JCR property name where this value is stored as well as the key in the JSON file .
 This should be a semantic name that is will not change over the life of the Content Fragment Model.

 After completing creating of the Content Fragment Model, you should end up with a definition that looks like: